Explore Alaska's Important Bird Areas:

 Alaska's IBAs are part of a growing global network of designated IBAs, spanning 156 countries around the world and 26 countries in the Western Hemisphere alone.
 This international effort is led worldwide by BirdLife International and in the United States by the National Audubon Society.
 Because every IBA across the planet has been designated and ranked against the same criteria, we often refer to IBAs as a Global Currency for Conservation.
 Globally, thousands of IBAs and millions of acres of avian habitat have received recognition and better protection as a result of the IBA program.

-So far Audubon has identified and designated 145 IBAs in Alaska, the majority of which are ranked as globally significant.
-In fact, Alaska has almost half of all globally significant IBAs identified in the United States so far--which is not surprising when one considers the diversity and quality of habitat found in Alaska's 365 million acres of land, 47,000 miles of marine shoreline, and 3 million lakes and rivers.
+Audubon Alaska has identified 212 IBAs in the state, more than three-quarters of which are globally-significant.
+Alaska has more globally-significant IBAs than any other U.S. state.
+In fact, almost half of all globally significant IBAs identified in the United States so far are in Alaska--which is not surprising when one considers the diversity and quality of habitat found in Alaska's 365 million acres of land, 47,000 miles of marine shoreline, and 3 million lakes and rivers.

 Some of Alaska's IBAs are publicly-owned; some are privately-owned; some are swaths of marine areas.
 In Alaska, conservation needs range from nonnative species management to legal protections to education and outreach.